Once you’ve had your offer accepted on a property, you are going to move onto the next stage of the mortgage process… getting the property surveyed.

 If the new build has already been built, it would be wise to have a property survey carried out on it before you move into it.
 Just because the property is a new build doesn’t mean that there is nothing wrong with it.
 As a Mortgage Broker in Sheffield, we would always advise that you have some sort of survey carried out on a property.

 Whether you are a first time buyer in Sheffield or moving home in Sheffield, if you are struggling to choose the right property survey or just need general mortgage advice, feel free to get in touch with our team.
 Sometimes, it can be difficult to get the ball rolling when it comes to moving home, so make sure to get in touch if you need any help!

-You can find a surveyor to carry out a Homebuyers report or building survey.
-Through the Royal Institution of Chartered Surveys.
+You can obtain the services of a surveyor to carry out a Homebuyers report or building survey through the Royal Institution of Chartered Surveyors.